Email Headers and Message Format

 3. Make sure the main call-to-action is visible even when images are blocked.

-4. Send a mobile test and confirm the message is easy to read.
+4. Send a mobile test email.
+Confirm that the message is easy to read on a mobile screen.

-> If the email delivery service says the message is malformed, do not keep resending.
-Fix the format problem first, then test again.
+> If the email delivery service says the message is malformed, do not keep resending the same message.
+Fix the format problem first, then send another test.

 Related resources: